Martin Fehérváry: Washington Capitals

 Fehérváry after scoring his first AHL goal on 13 October 2019.

 Following the conclusion of the 2018–19 SHL season, Fehérváry moved to North America and joined the Capitals organization for their prospect showcase.
 After attending their training camp, he made his NHL debut on 2 October 2019 against the St. Louis Blues.
-By making his NHL debut prior to his 20th birthday, Fehérváry became the 10th Washington defenseman to play as a teenager, and the first since Connor Carrick in 2013–14.
+By making his NHL debut prior to his 20th birthday, Fehérváry became the 10th Washington defenceman to play as a teenager, and the first since Connor Carrick in 2013–14.
 During his three games with the Capitals, Fehérváry averaged 14:29 time on ice per game and recorded a 54.72 shot attempt percentage at five-on-five.
 He was re-assigned to the Capitals American Hockey League (AHL) affiliate, the Hershey Bears on 6 October 2019 after playing in three games.
 Upon joining the Bears, Fehérváry played on their first defensive pair and quickly led all team rookies in points.

 Fehérváry spent the majority of his rookie season with the Bears and finished the season with four goals and 10 assists for 14 points through 56 games.
 He also recorded a plus-minus of +15 for third on the team.
 Throughout the shortened season, Fehérváry played on the Bears' first defensive pair with Christian Djoos, where he played against the other teams' best defencemen.
-Following another recall in February, Fehérváry replaced Nick Jensen on defense for the Capitals and tallied up his first NHL point, an assist, in a 7–2 loss to the Philadelphia Flyers.
+Following another recall in February, Fehérváry replaced Nick Jensen on defence for the Capitals and tallied up his first NHL point, an assist, in a 7–2 loss to the Philadelphia Flyers.
 Once the NHL was paused due to the COVID-19 pandemic, Fehérváry returned to his home country and continued to work towards his degree in sales and marketing.

 Once the NHL resumed play for the 2020 Stanley Cup playoffs, Fehérváry was invited to participate in the Capital's training camp ahead of the postseason.
 He subsequently made his playoff debut in Game 1 of the round robin qualifiers against the Boston Bruins.
 During his debut, he skated 15:14 in ice time and recorded a team high seven hits.
 After beating the Bruins, the Capitals faced the New York Islanders during the Eastern Conference first round.
 Fehérváry was limited to just two playoff games as he was injured in Game 3 and deemed unfit for the remainder of the first round.
 The Capitals were eventually eliminated by the Islanders in Game 5 with a 4–0 loss.